Substance Abuse and Addiction in the Marines

 - Withdrawal symptoms after stopping or cutting back.

 Drug and Alcohol Abuse Resources for Marines

 Marines need not struggle through addiction alone.
-The Marine Corps Substance Abuse Program is available for Marines who struggle with drug or alcohol abuse.
+The Marine Corps Substance Abuse Program is available for Marines who struggle with drug or alcohol use.
 There are also discussions about USMC alcohol policy, specifically about limiting how much alcohol Marines are permitted to keep in their barracks.

-There are also various hotlines for veterans and Marines going through moments of crisis, as well as Alcoholics Anonymous (AA) and Narcotics Anonymous (NA) groups.
+There are also various hotlines for Veterans and Marines going through moments of crisis, as well as Alcoholics Anonymous (AA) and Narcotics Anonymous (NA) groups.

 These hotlines can help Marines in crisis:

 - DSTRESS Line: 1-877-476-7734, or a live chat online.